team113sanger/dermatlas_copy_number_nf/README.md

 nf-test test tests/modules/ascat_exomes.nf.test
 ```

-For faster testing of the flow of data through the pipeline **without running any of the tools involved**, stubs have been provided to mock the results of a succesful step.
+For faster testing of the flow of data through the pipeline **without running any of the tools involved**, stubs have been provided to mock the results of each succesful step.
 ```
 nextflow run main.nf \
 -params-file params.json \